 The first thing I had to decipher was the ingredients list.
 Okay, I understand 100% cotton fabric and I understand beeswax, but when it came to pine rosin and jojoba oil, I had questions.
 What is pine rosin and do I really want to wrap food in it?
 Why jojoba oil and not some other kind of oil?
 Why did I even need oil?

-The first thing I noticed was some recipes called for pine resin and others pine rosin.
+You will notice that some recipes call for pine resin and others pine rosin.
 The difference, I discovered, is that rosin is the solid form of resin that comes from pine trees and some other conifers.
 To make rosin, liquid resin is heated to drive off the volatile compounds, the compounds that are not good for humans to consume or inhale.
-So remember, its rosin you want, not resin.
+So remember, it’s rosin you want, not resin.

 I checked the Material Safety Data Sheet (MSDS) for pine rosin and it looks innocuous, although it can cause an allergic reaction in some people.
 The MSDS lists no exposure limits, and rosin is not marked as a carcinogen, not even in California.
 To me, it smells faintly woody with no hint of turpentine.